-The Sherwood Park PCN Mental Health (MH) Program offers a variety of free services to its member physician's patients on a referral-only basis: Initial assessments, treatment plans, and navigational assistance are provided by mental health clinicians for children (pre-school & up), adolescents, and adults.
+The Sherwood Park PCN Mental Health (MH) Program offers a variety of free services on a referral-only basis: Initial assessments, treatment plans, and navigational assistance are provided by mental health clinicians for children (pre-school & up), adolescents, and adults.
 Please note, the clinic is not a counselling center and does not provide ongoing services/treatment.

 The program also offers adult psychiatric consultation-only services at the request of our member physicians and at the discretion of our Mental Health Clinicians.

-A variety of classes are offered on timely topics; such as, bereavement, management of stress/anxiety, sleep, retirement, etc… View our class schedule for more details.
-Classes are typically in a stand-alone, single session 90 min format.
+A variety of free classes are offered on timely topics; such as bereavement, management of stress/anxiety, sleep, retirement, etc. View our class schedule for more details.
 Patients can join with no physician referral required.

-Typically, an adult initial assessment takes approximately 45 minutes, give or take 15 minutes.
+Typically, an initial assessment takes approximately 45 minutes.
 If you're coming to see one of our child/adolescent therapists, please allow up to 90 minutes for that appointment.

-We ask that you arrive 15 minutes prior to your appointment time, in order to complete the necessary paperwork.
+We ask that you arrive 15 minutes before your appointment time, to complete the necessary paperwork.
 Forms are typically completed on an iPad, but you can also request paper copies if you prefer.
 Please come prepared to show your Alberta Health Care Card.